 The least understood phase of the blue crab life cycle is the period of larval development, which takes place on the inner continental shelf.
 Patches of blue-crab larvae created by hatching events are carried along the coast by seasonal currents.
 Along both mid-Atlantic and Texas coasts, the prevailing longshore current sets to the southwest.
-This current carries the larval patches down the coast while cross-shelf transport mixes the patches across the shelf.
+This current is capable of carrying the larval patches many tens of kilometers down the coast.
+At the same time, cross-shelf transport mixes the patches across the shelf potentially several tens of kilometers.
 During late summer, on both coasts, the longshore currents reverse, setting to the northeast.
 This would transport the larvae back up the coast.
-Onshore winds concentrate postlarvae in the nearshore zone.
-The net effect is to disperse the larvae and postlarvae along the coast and then render the postlarvae available to potentially be carried into the estuaries.
+The net effect is to disperse the larvae and postlarvae along the coast and make the postlarvae available to be carried into the estuaries.

 The postlarval (megalop) influx to the estuary occurs as large, sporadic pulses of high density superposed on a relatively constant, low density.
-Artificial-substrate megalop collectors deployed on both the Atlantic and Gulf of Mexico coasts indicate that the megalop influx to the Gulf of Mexico estuaries is one-to-two orders of magnitude greater than the Atlantic.
+Artificial megalop collectors deployed on both the Atlantic and Gulf of Mexico coasts established that the megalop influx to the Gulf of Mexico estuaries is one-to-two orders of magnitude greater than the Atlantic.
 Yet, the densities of early juveniles in primary habitats on both coasts are about the same.
 This has led some researchers to hypothesize that megalopal settlement on the Gulf coast is probably predation-limited, perhaps even self-regulated through cannibalism.